kollin-brandenburg/ICS_HCM/LabGuide300.md

 ![](images/300/image003.png)

 Now, we will edit the orchestration for this integration.
 The first step is to select an application that will trigger the integration.
-This will be the SOAP trigger "ICSHCM_SOAP_TalentProfile_Input_UserXX".
-Find this trigger in the right-hand side menu and drag it to the empty "Start" block in the orchestration flow digram.
+This will be the SOAP trigger "ICSHCM_SOAP_TalentProfile_Input_UserXX", which you can find by expanding "Triggers" and then "SOAP" in the right-hand side palette.
+Drag the copmonent to the empty "Start" block in the orchestration flow digram, as follows:

 ![](images/300/image323.png)

-The Wizard for configuring the SOAP endpoint will now appear.
-Enter the name "addTalentProfileData", as shown below, and click "Next" at the top.
+The Wizard for configuring the SOAP endpoint will appear.
+On the Basic Info page, enter the name "AddTalentProfileData_UserXX", as shown below, replacing "XX" with your initials.
+Then,  click "Next" at the top.

 ![](images/300/image007.png)